VincentVanlaer/mesa-school-labs/content/wednesday/lab-2.md

 {{< /details >}}

-Go ahead and add a stopping criterion `extras_binary_finish_step = terminate` in the `extras_binary_finish_step` function once a model reached a desired surface properties.
-Focus only on the *TASK 1.1* part this time.

 {{< details title="Hint" closed="true" >}}

 You can instruct MESA to stop computations by using `extras_binary_finish_step = terminate` at the right place.